KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 Analytical documents on Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all click on **Document Development** from the BI functionalities menu, as shown .
+First of all click on **Documents Browser** from the BI functionalities menu, as shown below.

 .. figure:: media/image58bis.png

-    Documents Development button.
+    Documents Browser functionality.

 By default the page is divided into two parts, as shown in figure below: in the left side there is the functionality tree representing the folder structure, while on the right you can see the list of all documents contained in the selected folder.